Pool Flocculant vs Clarifier: What’s the Difference?

 They Both Clear Up Cloudy Water

-Flocculants and clarifiers are both coagulants, meaning they both form clumps of tiny, non-living particle matter.
+Flocculants and clarifiers are both coagulants, meaning they form clumps of tiny, non-living particle matter.

-In the context of pool maintenance, coagulation helps to restore water clarity by clumping tiny debris so it can more easily be removed from your pool, either through the filter or using a vacuum.
+In the context of pool maintenance, coagulation helps restore water clarity by clumping tiny debris together.
+This way, it can more easily be removed from your pool, either through the filter or using a vacuum.

 This process works the same for both substances; using positively-charged particles (the coagulant) to attract and “stick to” negatively-charged particles in the water (the contamination).